Seal Rocks

 Seal Rocks is famous for its lighthouse at Sugarloaf Point, its remarkable surfing beach, and its clear waters ideal for diving and snorkelling.
 Grey nurse sharks gather at Fly Point and The Pinnacles, making it an important marine conservation site.
 Access is via a long winding road through Myall Lakes National Park, contributing to its secluded character.
 A private vehicle is essential and there is no public transport.
 While facilities are very limited in the village itself, Forster is the nearest town approximately 50 kilometres away.

-Seal Rocks falls under postcode 2423 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Port Stephens electorate.
+Seal Rocks falls under postcode 2423 and is governed by the Mid-Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Port Stephens electorate.

 📍 Location